mdanny/e-commerce-course-project/readme.md

 * a reason why we reference the product based on category ID is so that later on we can populate the data inside the category schema

-Now, we are going to create routes for adding product category, and it will be under admin.js, because this is the responsibility of only an admin
-* ```admin/add-category``` route will get a page from the server with an extra data which is message
-* next, is a post route and it is relying on Category Schema because we instantiate a new object from the category
-* next we want to save the data in the category name field and it will be equal to input
-* save data to DB

-Create ```.ejs``` for the specific route

-We will add a security layer, so that only admin account can access the page of add-category!

 * now we will add another middleware to our express app, so that it learns how to use a new variable which is categories, because we want to render the categories on the nav-bar
 * first in the app.use (category) middleware specified in server.js